We are heading into the 4th game of the season with a record of 3 – 0! WHAT????

 Add the chicken to the cornstarch mixture; toss until evenly coated.

-Heat a 12″ non-stick skillet over medium high heat.
-Add 1 tablespoon olive oil and heat until it shimmers.
+Heat a non-stick skillet over medium high heat.
+Add 1 tablespoon olive oil, and heat until it shimmers.
 Add half the battered chicken to the skillet in a single layer.
 Sautee 5 minutes until the breading is lightly golden brown, flip the pieces, and sautee 5 minutes on the other side.
 Remove the chicken using a slotted spoon and transfer to a plate.
 Repeat with the remaining chicken pieces, adding additional olive oil as needed.

-Add the cooked chicken to the buffalo sauce.
 Toss to coat all pieces in sauce, then cook an addition 3-5 minutes until the chicken is cooked through and the sauce slightly thickens.
-Serve immediately with blue cheese or ranch dipping sauce and sliced carrots and celery.
+Serve immediately (or cool to room temperature and refrigerate) with blue cheese or ranch dipping sauce and sliced carrots and celery.

 Tap off any excess cornstarch when transferring the chicken bites to the skillet so that the breading crisps, not clumps